computational-psychology/computational-psychology-www/content/pages/index.rst

 ------

-New group member: Noah Kogge
+New group members: Leila Hafner and Noah Kogge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group member `Noah Kogge <https://www.psyco.tu-berlin.de/kogge.html>`_ to our group.
+We are very happy to welcome our new group members `Leila Hafner <https://www.psyco.tu-berlin.de/hafner.html>`_ and `Noah Kogge <https://www.psyco.tu-berlin.de/kogge.html>`_ to our group.
+In her Bachelor thesis, Leila examines how colour and orientation of a grating influence the perceived contrast of a central stimulus.
 In his Bachelor thesis, Noah examines how spatial dimensionality influences perceptual structure, stability and consistency of similarity judgements combining behavioral data with quantitative metrics, to compare two- and three-dimensional representations.

 ----